-Our school chaplains, Mr Malcolm Anderson and Mr Murdo Macdonald, visit the school each term and have input in some of our school assemblies.
-They also support classes with a variety of RME topics.
-We also make use of our local church for our Christmas Service, Easter Services and at the end of session service in June.
+Our school chaplain, Mr Murdo Macdonald, visits the school each term and has input in some of our school assemblies.
+He also supports classes with a variety of RME topics.
+In addition, we make use of our local church for our Christmas Service, Easter Services and at the end of session service in June.